 5. Check Your Credit Report Often for Potential Fraud

 Similar to the step above, you need to check your credit report often if you want to protect your bank account from fraud and other security breaches.
 You should keep an eye out for any unauthorized accounts opened in your name.
 You can invest in a credit monitoring service from companies such as:

 Some credit card companies also offer credit monitoring services, including:

 - American Express

-Financial apps, including mobile banking apps, are becoming increasingly more convenient in the digital age, allowing you to monitor your bank accounts, pay bills, deposit checks, and more.
-However, not all these apps have the same level of security to give you complete peace of mind.
+Financial apps, including mobile banking apps, are becoming increasingly convenient in the digital age, allowing you to monitor your bank accounts, pay bills, deposit checks, etc. However, not all these apps have the same level of security to give you complete peace of mind.

-If you’re using a banking app, it’s wise to use your bank’s official app only.
+Increase your online banking security by using your bank's official app only.
 You want to be careful which third-party apps are granted access to your account information.
 For instance, maybe you want an app or a robot to monitor your spending for you.
 Helpful, yes.
 Safe, not always.
-Allowing access to your account information could put you at risk for fraud or even violate your bank’s terms of service.
+Allowing access to your account could put you at risk for fraud or even violate your bank's terms of service.
 Always check app ratings and do your research first.

 7. Use Strong and Unique Passwords

 You've probably heard this one before, or you've had your passwords declined from being too weak.
 Hackers are clever, and they can likely figure out your password based on the information you share online.
 So, you'll want to avoid using personal information, such as your name or birthdate.